When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ3: How do real-world developers perceive these differences, and what factors contribute to them?

-Practitioners also noted that industry faces challenges related to ``Performance'' (48.1\%), ``Safety'' (42.3\%), ``Cost'' (44.2\%), and ``Other'' (57.7\%).
-Corresponding issues include ``High computational resource requirements'' (46.2\%), ``Conflicts between latency and real-time requirements'' (34.6\%), ``High computation/hardware costs'' (32.7\%), "Model robustness and reliability challenges" (30.8\%), and ``Commercial return on investment'' (28.8\%).
-One practitioner emphasized: ``Industry wants practical results fast, especially smaller startups, etc. Academia has smaller groups to work with, less money, but great research skills and expert knowledge (even if not always practical).''
-This highlights the urgent demand for rapid results in industry, particularly in the process of commercialization, which makes the transfer of academic research outcomes into practical industrial applications more challenging.
+Developers also noted that industry faces challenges related to ``Performance'' (48.1\%), ``Safety'' (42.3\%), ``Cost'' (44.2\%), and ``Other'' (57.7\%).
+Corresponding issues include ``High computational resource requirements'' (46.2\%), ``Conflicts between latency and real-time requirements'' (34.6\%), ``High computation/hardware costs'' (32.7\%), "Model robustness and reliability challenges" (30.7\%), and ``Commercial return on investment'' (28.8\%).
+One developer emphasized: \textit{``Industry wants practical results fast, especially smaller startups, etc. Academia has smaller groups to work with, less money, etc.''} This highlights the urgent demand for rapid commercialization in industry, which makes the transfer of academic research outcomes into practical industrial applications more challenging.